qbicsoftware-archive/resource-management/README.md

 Statistics
 -----
 Show user and usage statistics.
-Might get fancy, but for now it is a filterable table or vaadin grid.
+Might get fancy, but for now it is a filtered table or vaadin grid.